 In practical terms, this means that a 1GB limit would allow you to download around 10,500 web pages, 100,000 emails, or around 400 average-sized images or music files each month.

-Download limits generally range from a maximum of 1GB a month to around 40GB, and some packages impose no limit on how much you can download per month.
-When signing up for a broadband package you’ll have to identify how much you and the people you live with are likely to download each month and then choose a suitable limit accordingly.
+Download limits generally range from 1GB a month to around 40GB, and some packages impose no limit on how much you can download per month.
+When signing up for a broadband package you'll have to identify how much you and the people you live with are likely to download each month and then choose a suitable limit accordingly.